Celtics Vs. 76ers Preview: Keys To Victory, Prediction For Second-Round Series

 CELTICS’ KEYS TO VICTORY

 1. Physicality.
 It’s no secret the 76ers present a pair of matchup nightmares.
-Embiid a versatile freak of nature, while Simmons has rare playmaking ability even with a nearly 7-foot frame.
+Embiid, a versatile freak of nature, while Simmons has rare playmaking ability even with a nearly 7-foot frame.
 Not to mention, Redick is a lethal outside shooter.
 While it’s seemingly impossible to totally shut down all of Philadelphia’s offensive threats, Boston has strong enough personnel to limit the damage.

 With Marcus Smart back in the fold, he’ll likely be called upon to make Redick’s day miserable.
 Horford has proven more than capable of guarding Embiid, who was limited to 15 points or less in two of the three games he played in the regular-season series.
 As for Simmons, Semi Ojeleye could be called upon after proving highly effective against Giannis Antetokounmpo in Round 1.
 If Boston can develop an edge against a finesse, inexperienced Philly team, it could gain the upper hand.